Article I: NAME

 (a) The nominating committee shall nominate at least one candidate for each office.

-(b) All candidates must be members in good standing of the Special Interest Section.
+(b) All candidates must be members in good standing of the Section.

 (d) Further nominations may be made upon written petition of five (5) members.
 Such petitions, with the written consent of the nominees, should be filed with the Secretary, who prepares an official ballot, including nominations by petition.

-(e) The Secretary shall send an electronic ballot to each member of the Special Interest Section.
+(e) The Secretary shall send an electronic ballot to each member of the Section.
 Marked ballots shall be returned to the secretary by a specified deadline.
-The candidates receiving the largest number of votes shall be elected and shall be so reported at the Special Interest Section’s annual meeting.
+The candidates receiving the largest number of votes shall be elected and shall be so reported at the Section’s annual business meeting.
 All candidates shall be notified of the results of the election at the earliest possible time.

 (f) All of the above procedures must be scheduled and executed so that elections are completed at least two (2) months prior to the date of the AALL annual meeting.